13 unique and effective writing tips: your guide to leveling up in 2025

 next step: connect with me

-In reading this guide, you've probably identified actions to take to improve your writing and achieve your goals.
+In reading this guide, you've probably identified actions you can take right now to improve your writing and achieve your goals.
 Maybe you want to read a few comparison titles, sign up for a novel writing course, or register for a writing conference.

 In every case, I can help you execute and get results.
 Let's connect.